betoule/logic_timer/README.md

 ## Installation

-The code comes in two parts: a firmware for the MCU and a python API handling the custom communication with the MCU.
-Both live in the same directory than can be retrieve from github with:
+The code comes in two parts: a firmware for the microcontroller unit (MCU) and a python API handling the custom communication with the MCU.
+Both live in the same repository than can be retrieve from github
+with:

 ```
 git clone https://github.com/betoule/logic_timer